Genivia/ugrep/README.md

 ### Troubleshooting

-Unfortunately, git clones do not preserve timestamps which means that you may run into "WARNING: 'aclocal-1.15' is missing on your system."
+Unfortunately, git clones do not preserve timestamps which means that you may run into "WARNING: 'aclocal-1.15' is missing on your system." or that `autoheader` was not found when running `make`

-The `build.sh` script attempts to work around such problems.
-But if that fails, try `autoreconf -fi`:
+To work around this problem, run:

     $ autoreconf -fi
-    $ sh build.sh
+    $ ./configure --enable-color && make -j clean all

+Or try:

+    $ touch config.h.in lib/Makefile.in src/Makefile.in
+    $ ./configure --enable-color && make -j clean all

 ### For developers